Importing freedom

 Wow.
 After hearing all that, not only do closed borders sound like a good idea but one could get the sneaking suspicion that we would all be better off if we could “deport” most of the existing poor people as well!
 (They were born here you say?
 Just a petty detail!)
 They are, using the same analysis Cox uses above, draining hard–earned cash from the pocketbooks of those who pay taxes (something libertarians almost universally consider stealing) and do not contribute their “fair share” to the economy.
 It’s just not right!
 And the Founding Fathers would say so too!

-At this point some readers might ask, “Well, other then when they got here, what makes immigrants different than the poor we already have?”
-(Other than the fact that nothing guarantees that they will stay poor, even if they do arrive on a seawater-soaked-mattress.
+At this point some readers might ask, “Well, other than when they got here, what makes immigrants different from the poor we already have?”
+(Other than the fact that nothing guarantees that they will stay poor, even if they do arrive on a seawater–soaked–mattress.
 I’ll take NOTHING for five hundred dollars Alex.)
-If it would be immoral to deport those already “draining the system,” how can the inefficiency and theft of that system be used as a logical argument against letting others come here simply because they too could end up using it?
+If it would be immoral to deport those already “draining the system”, how can the inefficiency and theft of that system be used as a logical argument against letting others come here simply because they too could end up using it?
 Good question.

 It would also be wrongheaded to attack the case for free immigration by pointing out that because of the existence of a welfare state, immigration has become, to a significant extent, the immigration of welfare bums, who, even if the United States is below the optimal population point, do not increase but rather decrease average living standards.
 For this is not an argument against immigration but rather against the welfare state.
 To be sure, the welfare state should be destroyed, root and branch.
 However, the problems of immigration and welfare are analytically distinct, and they must be treated accordingly.